mgrl39/netkit/posts/04network-devices.md

 (A layer 3 switch can route traffic between different local subnets inside a network but does not replace a router for internet access).
 ```
 ## Router
+Router connects multiple networks together.
+The router has an interface for each network it connects to.

+Since the router separates different networks, the range of possible IP addresses on one of its interafaaces must not overlap with the range of its other interfaces.
+An overlap in the IP adddress range would imply that the interfaces are on the same network.

 ## Routing Table